 AWS includes various tools and services designed to help users migrate applications, databases, servers and data onto its public cloud.
 The AWS Migration Hub provides a location to monitor and manage migrations from on premises to the cloud.
 Once in the cloud, EC2 Systems Manager helps an IT team configure on-premises servers and AWS instances.

 Amazon also has partnerships with several technology vendors that ease hybrid cloud deployments.
 VMware Cloud on AWS brings software-defined data center technology from VMware to the AWS cloud.
 Red Hat Enterprise Linux for Amazon EC2 is the product of another partnership, extending Red Hat's operating system to the AWS cloud.

-An Amazon Virtual Private Cloud (VPC) gives an administrator control over a virtual network to use an isolated section of the AWS cloud.
+An Amazon Virtual Private Cloud (Amazon VPC) gives an administrator control over a virtual network to use an isolated section of the AWS cloud.
 AWS automatically provisions new resources within a VPC for extra protection.

-Admins can balance network traffic with AWS load balancing tools, including Application Load Balancer and Network Load Balancer.
+Admins can balance network traffic with the Elastic Load Balancing (ELB) service, which includes the Application Load Balancer and Network Load Balancer.
 AWS also provides a domain name system called Amazon Route 53 that routes end users to applications.

 An IT professional can establish a dedicated connection from an on-premises data center to the AWS cloud via AWS Direct Connect.

-Amazon API Gateway enables a development team to create, manage and monitor custom APIs that let applications access data or functionality from back-end services.
+Amazon API Gateway enables a development team to create, manage and monitor custom application program interfaces (APIs) that let applications access data or functionality from back-end services.
 API Gateway manages thousands of concurrent API calls at once.